isaquecsilva/wheea/README.md

 Icons and illustrations from [iconfinder](https://www.iconfinder.com/) by *[Laura Reen](https://www.iconfinder.com/search?designer=laurareen)*.

 ## API
  Wheea uses free api for geocoding and weather query provided by [open-meteo](https://open-meteo.com/).
-Currently, they give **10.000** requests for free.
+Currently, they give **10.000** requests for free, with restriction for non-commercial use.

 ## Stack
  - *[Svelte](https://svelte.dev/)*;